shubhamanand148/Backend/README.md

 If you are unable to login into admin run: python manage.py createsuperuser

 **Blog:**

 It is a Website which has blog articles which are sorted on newest first basis.
 The data is stored in db.sqlite3 file which can be access in '/admin' site.

 **Weather Website**

 It is a website which (POST) calls a weather API from OpenWeather and tells the temperature, humidity, pressure of a city.
+If no place is entered the webpage does not show any data and if invalid city is entered the website shows "No such city" message.